 Umami Fish Sauce Vinaigrette

-This is some dreamy sauce.
-It’s light, but super-flavorful.
-It starts with fish sauce.
+The key ingredient is fish sauce.
 I’ve been using this brand recently and like it a lot, but any brand will work.
 Some brands are saltier than others and you might have to adjust the sauce at the end with a little more lime or water if you have a saltier brand.

 Mix in the fish sauce with the water, garlic, chiles, vinegar, lime, and sugar.
 Smells good already.

-Right before you serve the sprouts, hit them with the chopped cilantro and mint.
+Right before you serve the sprouts, hit them with chopped cilantro and mint.
 If you add this too soon it’ll turn brownish.
 It’s best really nice and fresh.

 Remember those sprouts in the oven?
 This is what happened to them and I tell you it’s beautiful.